-Students who fail to submit an assessment task will receive a zero mark (0), will have an N Warning letter sent home and will be expected to submit the task as soon as possible.
+• Students who fail to submit an assessment task will receive a zero mark (0) and will be expected to submit the task as soon as possible.
 A teacher or Head Teacher may also issue other consequences such as detentions.
+(Parents/ Carers will be notified.)

-Students who are deemed to have made a non-serious attempt will be receive a zero mark (0), will have an N Warning letter sent home (with a copy of the non-serious attempt task attached) and the student will be expected to resubmit the task as soon as possible.
+• Students who are deemed to have made a non-serious attempt will receive a zero mark (0), and the student will be expected to resubmit the task as soon as possible.
 A teacher or Head Teacher may also issue other consequences such as detentions.
+(Parents/ Carers will be notified.)

-Students who submit an assessment task late, with no Illness and Misadventure form will receive a zero mark (0), will have an N Warning letter sent home and will be expected to submit the task as soon as possible.
+• Students who submit an assessment task late, with no Illness and Misadventure form will receive a zero mark (0) and will be expected to submit the task as soon as possible.
 Other consequences, such as detentions, may be issued.
+(Parents/ Carers will be notified.)